MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/disable-co-authoring.md

 - You can use Group Policy to disable co-authoring functionality on the client-side.
 For more information, see [Group Policy overview for Office 2013](/previous-versions/office/office-2013-resource-kit/cc179176(v=office.15)).

 - You can use Microsoft PowerShell to set the DisableCoauthoring server property.
 This setting disables the co-authoring property for Word and PowerPoint documents on the server.
-This property applies to documents or presentations that are authored in Word 2010, Word 2013, Word Online, PowerPoint 2010, PowerPoint 2013 and PowerPoint Web App.
+This property applies to documents or presentations in Word 2010, Word 2013, Word Online, PowerPoint 2010, PowerPoint 2013, and PowerPoint Web App.

 - You can enable the Require Check Out setting in a document library.
 This setting disables co-authoring in the document library.
 For more information, see [Configure Require Check Out in SharePoint Server 2013](configure-versioning-for-co-authoring.md#bkmk_req_co).